Puerto Vallarta’s History from the 1500s until Today

 With its wide beach and tropical forest as background for the only set (the old hotel) expressly built for the movie, the site was perfect, and a few months later it was ready for the first call for “action”.
 Filming was not exactly a picnic, though.
 Gabriel Figueroa, the great Mexican photographer, had a specially hard time getting and installing lighting equipment and power plants in the jungle with the ocean as the only access.
 It was the year 1963.

 For the first time, Puerto Vallarta received simultaneously big Hollywood stars, national celebrities, and USA intellectuals.
 Deborah Kerr, Ava Gardner, Sue Lyon and Richard Burton led the cast, that also included Emilio “El Indio” Fernández.
 Tennessee Williams, the author of The Night of the Iguana, visited the set frequently and always in the company of Gigi, his beloved poodle, who, according to John Huston, often suffered from sunstroke.

-On the other hand, Liz Taylor, sometimes accompanied by her two children, spent most the time with Burton, whom she was deeply in love with.
-Charmed by Puerto Vallarta's magic, Richard Burton, and Elizabeth Taylor purchased the house they had initially rented, Casa Kimberley, and became the center of a fairly large group, that, according to those close to them, certainly enjoyed themselves.
+On the other hand, Liz Taylor, sometimes accompanied by her two children, spent most of the time with Burton, with whom she was deeply in love with.
+Charmed by Puerto Vallarta’s magic, Richard Burton, and Elizabeth Taylor purchased the house they had initially rented, Casa Kimberley, and became the center of a fairly large group, that, according to those close to them, certainly enjoyed themselves.
 Richard also purchased the villa on the other side of the street and Guillermo Wulff built the famous bridge that connected them.
 John Huston later built his house in the small cove of Las Caletas where he lived until very shortly before his death.

 This extraordinary gathering of celebrities, captive in an out-of-the-way spot, was too tempting for the international press that soon began arriving in hordes.
-In addition to the gossip about the famous stars, the media showed the primeval beauty of the place.
-From that moment on, Puerto Vallarta ceased to be "a secret hide-away waiting to be discovered".
+In addition to the gossip about famous stars, the media showed the primeval beauty of the place.
+From that moment on, Puerto Vallarta ceased to be “a secret hideaway waiting to be discovered”.